AkashChetia/Loan-Calculator-WithLoaderFunctionality/README.md

 # Loan-Calculator-WithLoaderFunctionality
 Vanilla JS Project 2

-Simple Project based on the functionality of Vanilla Javascript, to make calculations related to loan amount and give broader view of Monthly payment, Total Payment and
+Simple Project based on the functionality of Vanilla Javascript, to make calculations related to loan amount and give broader view of monthly payment, total Payment and total Interest.
-Total Interest.
 Here i tried to mimic the server run time by adding Gifloader for 2 sec to calculate the results as mentioned above.

 https://codepen.io/AkashChetia/pen/gOPKLjv